 “I was very grateful for the support and help I got from Green Party members in 2017, helping me to come within 346 votes of winning the constituency for Labour.
 I look forward to working with Green Party members again in the forthcoming general election, whenever that should be.”

 While it’s likely that other fringe candidates will throw their hats into the ring nearer the time it’s coming down to a three way battle for Hastings and Rye between Labour, Conservatives and Liberal Democrats.

-This morning Nick Perry, the Lib Dems prospective parliamentary candidate said: “With the new Conservative candidate being Brexit Party-endorsed, Hastings and Rye now has a clear choice between a hardline pro-Brexit Tory, and a Stop Brexit Liberal Democrat.
+Mr Perry said: “With the new Conservative candidate likely to be Brexit Party-endorsed, Hastings and Rye now has a clear choice between a hardline pro-Brexit Tory, and a Stop Brexit Liberal Democrat.

 - From earlier this week – follow these links to read more